-- current, pending and future legislation and regulation affecting Swiss Re or its ceding companies and the interpretation of legislation or regulations; - legal actions or regulatory investigations or actions, including those in respect of industry requirements or business conduct rules of general applicability; - changes in accounting standards; - significant investments, acquisitions or dispositions, and any delays, unexpected costs or other issues experienced in connection with any such transactions; - changing levels of competition; and - operational factors, including the efficacy of risk management and other internal procedures in managing the foregoing risks.
+- changes in accounting standards; - significant investments, acquisitions or dispositions, and any delays, unexpected costs or other issues experienced in connection with any such transactions; - changing levels of competition; and - operational factors, including the efficacy of risk management and other internal procedures in managing the foregoing risks.

 These factors are not exhaustive.
-Swiss Re operates in a continually changing environment and new risks emerge continually.
+The Group operates in a continually changing environment and new risks emerge continually.
 Readers are cautioned not to place undue reliance on forward-looking statements.
-Swiss Re undertakes no obligation to publicly revise or update any forward-looking statements, whether as a result of new information, future events or otherwise.
+The Group undertakes no obligation to publicly revise or update any forward-looking statements, whether as a result of new information, future events or otherwise.